ISISComputingGroup/EPICS-DAQmxBase/README.txt

 https://www.ni.com/en/support/downloads/drivers/download.ni-daq-mx.html You only need this and EPICS ASYN module to build the driver

 Example st.cmd files are in https://github.com/ISISComputingGroup/EPICS-DAQmxBase/tree/master/iocBoot/iocDAQmxBase though if you find the referenced Db files have been changed too much by us check the original imported versions via https://github.com/ISISComputingGroup/EPICS-DAQmxBase/tree/vendor

+To build outside of STFC ISIS look in configure/RELEASE and comment out the line setting `ISIS_DAQMX`